crisp-im/crisp-sdk-android/README.md

 ## Features

-Willing to see what Crisp web chat widget can offer to help to improve customer support?
+Willing to see what Crisp web chat widget can offer to help to improve customer support?<br />
 [Click here](https://crisp.chat/en/livechat/) to access a detailed and comprehensive list of features for Crisp chat software.

 ## Credits

-Crisp Android SDK is owned and maintained by [Crisp IM SAS](https://crisp.chat/en/).
-You can chat with us on [crisp](https://crisp.chat) or follow us on Twitter at [Crisp_im](http://twitter.com/crisp_im)
+Crisp Android SDK is owned and maintained by [Crisp IM SAS](https://crisp.chat/en/).<br />
+You can chat with us on [crisp](https://crisp.chat) or follow us on Twitter at [Crisp_im](http://twitter.com/crisp_im).

 ## License

-Crisp Android SDK is under Copyright license.
-See [LICENSE](https://github.com/crisp-im/crisp-sdk-android?tab=License-1-ov-file) for more details.
+Crisp Android SDK is under Copyright license, see [LICENSE](https://github.com/crisp-im/crisp-sdk-android?tab=License-1-ov-file) for more details.